CRJFisher/code-charter/code-charter-vscode/Planning.md

   - Or toggle between full descriptions and business logic focussed
 - [ ] Rebuild the scip-python image using distroless to reduce the image size
 - [ ] In summariseClusters.ts the strategy of using `computeDepthLevels` to determine when to summarise a cluster isn't working.
 Some parent clusters aren't available as context.
+- [ ] Navigate to function is failing on most clicks

 ### ChartArea